Kim Kardashian And Other Celebrities Reveal Their Fertility Woes

 Kim went into details about how smooth her delivery was but it was the aftermath that was a nightmare.
 She shared that her placenta was attached to her uterine wall and that meant that her doctor had to remove it himself.
 She said her mother was simply in tears, as she had never witnessed that before.

-Despite all the issues she went through with both Saint and North, Kim said she was aware of the risks involved but she was ready to carry once more.
+Despite all the issues she went through with both Saint and North Kim said she was aware of the risks involved but she was ready to carry once more.

-After the announcement, Kim ended up being bullied on social media and John Legend came to her rescue and shamed the bullies.
+After the announcement Kim ended up being bullied on social media and John Legend came to her rescue and shamed the bullies.

 Me and my Sainty boo a few months ago…scroll through